donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 # 3 Deliverable for your Second Assignment

-Your **written review report** should be structured according to the following template:
+Your **written review report** should be structured according to this template:

 | What?                             | Length        |
 | --------------------------------- | ------------- |